saiganesh419/movie-trailer-website/README.md

 2. The browser will open with  fresh tomatoes movie trailer page.

 3. When you click on movie poster its youtube trailer will open.

+4. Ensure that all these three files in same location.